abekerman-dev/restonode-challenge-api/README.md

 > Of course, you'll first have to clone/download this repo and then follow either of the execution alternatives below.

+> In either case, you'll have to set up [Google Maps Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start) API key so that the application can work properly.
+See below for how to tackle it in both cases.

 So let's explore these alternatives further:

 ### Running manually

-This can be achieved simply by cloning/downloading this repo and executing `mvn spring-boot:run` ([maven](https://maven.apache.org/) must be already installed) but prior to this you'll have to make sure there's a RabbitMQ server instance running.
+First, clone or download this repo.

+The first step is to export the Google Maps Distance Matrix API key as an environment variable so the application can look it up and use it.

+> For security reasons the API key is not (and should not) be hardcoded as it would become part of a public repo, so the API key must be obtained somehow (e.g by email).

+In order to export it, you can use the `.env.sample` file in the root of this repo like this: copy it to a new .env file (`cp .env_sample .env`) and replace the right side of the equal sign with the actual API key.
+Then, run `source .env`.
+That's it.

+Next, we have to launch a RabbitMQ server instance.
 In order to achieve this, run `docker-compose -f docker-compose-rabbitMQ-only.yml up` and it will launch a RabbitMQ instance in your `localhost` which this API can send messages to.

+Lastly, let's run the application by executing `mvn spring-boot:run`.
+Of course, ([maven](https://maven.apache.org/) must be already installed).

 In order to get the other two components up and running as well, please refer to each repo's *README* file where you'll find instructions on how to do that just like here.